Visualization tools for the ASReview project

 By default, the values shown are expressed as percentages of the total number of papers.
 Use the

---absolute-values flags to have them expressed in absolute numbers:
+--show-absolute-values flags to have them expressed in absolute numbers:

-asreview plot ace ptsd --absolute-values
+asreview plot ace ptsd --show-absolute-values

-individually selected with the
+limit, progression.
+They can be individually selected with the

 --type switch.
 Multiple plots can be made by using

-asreview plot ace ptsd --type 'inclusions,discovery'
+asreview plot ace ptsd --type 'inclusion,discovery'

 This figure shows the number/percentage of included papers found as a function of the number/percentage of papers reviewed.
 Initial included/excluded papers are subtracted so that the line always starts at (0,0).